elliotvilhelm/IZII/README.md

 Decisions are made using the minimax search algorithm with alpha-beta pruning to optimize search time.
 The engine is compatible with xboard and uses the xboard protocol.

 IZII makes its decisions in two steps
-1. Move Generation -> Pseudo legal moves filtered to legal moves
+1. #Move Generation -> Pseudo legal moves filtered to legal moves
-2. Move Search -> Using a board evaluation function IZII runs minimax search with Alpha-Beta pruning to discover the optimal move
+2. #Move Search -> Using a board evaluation function IZII runs minimax search with Alpha-Beta pruning to discover the optimal move

-IZII provides two key functions: get_all_moves_at_state -> inputs: state | outputs: all possible moves run_move_at_state -> inputs: state, move | outputs: next state
+IZII provides two key functions for playing chess:
+#get_all_moves_at_state -> inputs: state | outputs: all possible moves
+#run_move_at_state -> inputs: state, move | outputs: next state

 ## Execution
 To run IZII, download all files to your local system.
 You also must have [xboard](https://www.gnu.org/software/xboard/) or any other GUI with xboard protocol compatibility.